chenlongwhu/PC2-PU/README.md

 # PC2-PU

-This repository contains a Tensorflow implementation of the paper:
+This repository contains a Pytorch implementation of the paper:

 [PC2-PU: Patch Correlation and Position Correction for Effective Point Cloud Upsampling](https://arxiv.org/abs/2109.09337).